How Fast Is Greenland Melting?

 - Disruption to the jet stream might lead to lots of warm rain falling on Greenland, melting it faster.

-- Disruption to the jet stream might lead to lots of cold snow falling on Greenland, reducing the net loss of ice.
+- Disruption to the jet stream might lead to lots of cold snow falling on Greenland, reversing the net loss of ice.

 - Pools/lakes of melt water forming on the Greenland ice surface will absorb more sunlight than ice and lead to faster melting.